The Day the Sky Exploded: Background and pre-production

 Prior to the release of The Day the Sky Exploded, there had been no Italian science fiction films.
 Some earlier films such as Mario Mattoli's comedy 1,000 chilometri al minuto feature scientists involved in space research, but that aspect had little relevance to the plot.
 Some earlier American science fiction films such as Invaders From Mars were only released in 1957 in Italy and received considerable financial success.

 Development on The Day the Sky Exploded began in early 1958.
-It is unknown whose idea it was to develop a science fiction.
+It is unknown whose idea it was to develop a science fiction film.
 The credited director of the film is Paolo Heusch, who had made his directorial debut with L'uomo facile, which premiered that same year.
 Among the cast was Swiss actor Paul Hubschmid, who played the main character in The Beast from 20,000 Fathoms (1953) under the name Paul Christian.
 Giacomo Rossi-Stuart also appeared in the film; it was his first of several roles for Bava.